Unwanted calls over your Comenity Pottery Barn card?

 The FDCPA protects you from all forms of debt collection harassment, and the debt collector communicating with you regarding your Comenity Bank Pottery Barn card must abide by the FDCPA laws.
 If they do not, you are allowed to take legal action against them.

 The Pottery Barn Comenity card is no longer issued by Comenity Bank.
 It has now been issued by Capital One.
 All cardholders have received information about their new card and account.
+As part of this transition, the issuance of new cards to existing cardholders was completed to ensure uninterrupted service.
+New cardholders should activate their card before making any purchases.
+The Pottery Barn card is accepted at all Williams Sonoma Inc. brands and anywhere Visa is accepted.
 Nevertheless, you can still access your new Pottery Barn card via the Comenity website by visiting comenity.net/potterybarn.
+New customers can apply for the Pottery Barn card directly through the official website.

 Read more information about the Pb Credit Card on their website (https://www.potterybarn.com/) or dial the number below to speak with a Pottery Barn Credit Card Customer service representative.